smikhalevski/parallel-universe/README.md

 executor.abort();
 ```

-When execution is aborted the current `result` and `reason` remain intact.
+When execution is aborted the current `value` and `reason` remain intact.

 To reset the executor to the initial state use: